ristola/ShackMate/ShackMate-CIV/README.md

 ## 🎯 Overview

-The ShackMate CI-V Controller is a bidirectional CI-V bridge that seamlessly connects ICOM radios to network-based control applications via WebSocket.
-Built on the M5Stack Atom platform (ESP32), it provides a simple, robust interface for remote radio control and monitoring.
+The ShackMate CI-V Controller is a clean, modular bidirectional CI-V bridge that seamlessly connects ICOM radios to network-based control applications via WebSocket.
+Built on the M5Stack Atom platform (ESP32), it provides a robust, maintainable interface for remote radio control and monitoring.

+This refactored version focuses exclusively on CI-V communication and WebSocket connectivity, with all relay/sensor functionality removed for a cleaner, more focused codebase.

 ## ✨ Key Features